eliweitzman/eliweitzman/README.md

 ### Hi!
 I'm Eli! 👋

-📚 I'm a current incoming College Senior, studying Computer Information Systems, with an interest in PM work!
+📚 I'm a current incoming College Senior, studying Computer Information Systems, with an interest in PM work

-👨‍💻 I have a ton of experience in PowerShell, and some minor work in Java and Python.
+👨‍💻 I have experience in PowerShell, and some minor work in Java and Python!
+Plus, I'm starting to learn some C#

-💻 I currently work while in school at an IT Helpdesk, and build out various internal-use applications using PowerShell!
+💻 I currently work while in school at an IT Helpdesk, and build out various internal-use applications using PowerShell

 <!--